-If you have an address that needs to be added to the USPS database, we are happy to help out.
-The fastest way to have an address added is to have the address’ resident call their local USPS branch.
-We understand that it isn’t always a reasonable option to have a client try to fix the issue.
-However, we have found that the more degrees of separation there are between the resident and the person calling the USPS, the lower the odds are of successfully having the address added: at the very least, it increases the number of back and forth interactions needed to provide proof of the validity of the address.
+If you have an address that needs to be added to the USPS database, we recommend that the resident contact the USPS branch directly.
+We understand that it isn’t always a reasonable option for our Address Validation API customers but have found that the more degrees of separation there are between the resident and the person calling the USPS, the lower the odds are of successfully having the address added.

 The USPS provides a handy tool that allows you to look up the phone number for your local mail entry office.
 You can enter a city+state or postal code into the Mail Entry Locator.
 A sample screen is shown here.